jbdamask/wkid-smaaht/README.md

 Since the development team is small and all members of the project, __code modifications are handled via issues and their related branches__.
 Please follow these steps if you want to join in.

 To contribute, follow (GitHub guidelines)[https://docs.github.com/en/get-started/quickstart/contributing-to-projects]

+When contributing, make sure you run the following user tests:
+1. Chat in DM - Should receive wait message, then response
+2. Chat in DM thread - Should receive wait message, then response
+3. Chat in DM with app mention - Should receive wait message, then response
+4. Chat in DM thread with App mention - Should receive wait message, then response
+5. Chat in Channel with App mention - Should receive wait message, then response
+6. Chat in Channel thread with App mention - Should receive wait message, then response
+7. Chat in Channel with no App mention - Should not respond
+8. Create pic in channel - Should receive wait message, then image
+9. Create pic in channel thread - Should receive wait message, then image
+10. Create pic in DM - Should receive wait message, then image
+11. Create pic in DM thread - Should receive wait message, then image
+12. slash command in channel - Should receive info about command
+13. slash comand in DM - Should receive info about command